Follow-up on 2011 Performance Audit of Solid Waste Transfer Station Capital Projects

 The Knighton Award recognizes the best performance audit reports of the preceding year.
 Honorable mention award was given to the King County Auditor’s Office for their 2012 Performance Audit of King County’s Investment in Information Technology.

 We appreciate receiving your input and feedback by e-mail or call us at 206-477-1033.
-If you wish to be on our mailing list, please e-mail us your contact information.
 The King County Auditor's Office is now on Twitter.

 Advancing performance, accountability, and transparency